org-arl/VirtualAcousticOcean.jl/README.md

 ADC data can be streamed from any of the nodes by sending a `istart` command and specifying the UDP port to stream the data to.

 > [!TIP]
-[UnetStack](www.unetstack.net) 4 based modems and software-defined model simulators allow us to specify the UASP port to connect to in the `modem.toml`.
+[UnetStack](www.unetstack.net) 5 based modems and software-defined model simulators allow us to specify the TCP port to connect to in the `modem.toml`.
 A minimal example `modem.toml` is shown below:

 ```toml
 [input]